richardcrichardc/accounting/README.md

 # Various Personal Accounting Projects

-Here are a couple of personal accounting programs I written have used over the years.
+Here are a couple of personal accounting programs I have written and used over the years.

 ## timesheets